mohit5783/InsuraReact/README.md

 Feel free to explore these files for a deeper understanding of the code structure and implementation.

+## Authentication With/ Without react-oauth Plugin

+I wanted to provide a more comprehensive perspective, so I also developed a manual authentication process.
+Both methods utilize the same powerful actions to authenticate users.

+To make it happen, I've designed the `actions/authActions.js` file with all the necessary action creators and actions to handle the authentication process.
+The `actions/authReducer.js` file takes charge of managing the authentication state through a well-defined reducer.
+And of course, I've crafted an elegant and user-friendly login component in `components/Login.js`, where users can enter their email and password for authentication.
+Once the authentication succeeds, our solution seamlessly redirects users to the highly secure home page, where they can access portal's home page.

 ## Getting Started

 To run the frontend solution locally, follow these steps: